 Limited Clients.
 Proven Results.

 Shoplifting is a theft offense.
-In Ohio, theft defined five different ways.
-One example:
+In Ohio, theft is committed many different ways.
+For example:

 No person, with purpose to deprive the owner of property or services, shall knowingly obtain or exert control over either the property or services in any of the following ways: